tadduzz/mcp/README.md

 ```

 **Example Authentication Configuration:**
 This configuration uses external web authentication via GitHub or Google.
-Please only use one of these authentication providers.
 If you have internal JWT authentication (desired for organizations who manage their own services), you can use the JWT provider instead.

 ```dotenv
 # GitHub OAuth